OperaGraecaAdnotata/OGA/query/cts_work_date.md

 The field `cts` refers to a passage inside a work.
-In the [table](./table_keys_values.md), the column `cts` tries to provide a summary of all possible values: for example, `1-2_1-8` means that the text has two main divisions (`_` identifies them) and that the ranges for them are
+In the [table](./table_keys_values.md), the column `cts` tries to provide a summary of all admissible values: for example, `1-2_1-8` means that the text has two main divisions (`_` identifies them) and that the ranges for them are
 1-2 and 1-8, respectively.
 Therefore, a sound query could be `cts=1_7`.